 44. How Did Darwin Develop His Theory Of Evolution

-- Darwin had taken inspiration from previous thinkers like Lamarck, Malthus and his own grandfather, Erasmus Darwin.
+- Darwin had taken inspiration from previous thinkers like Lamarck, Malthus, and his grandfather, Erasmus Darwin.

 - He did research on these ideas during his five-year voyage around the world with a group of scientists, developing his theory.

-- When he discovered more about the process of natural selection, he came to the conclusion that evolution takes place through this process.
+- When he discovered more about the process of natural selection, he concluded that evolution takes place through this process.

 45. Charles Darwin Theory Of Evolution Summary

-- Not all individuals of a species are able to adapt to the changes in their environment, which is essential for survival.
+- Not all individuals of a species can adapt to the changes in their environment, which is essential for survival.

-- Only the ones that are strong can change their physical characteristics and live long enough to produce offspring, while the weak ones die.
+- Only the strong ones can change their physical characteristics and live long enough to produce offspring, while the weak ones die.

 - The offspring of the weak still cannot survive, so they gradually die out.

 - In this way, the entire generation has changed because it now has physical features that are different from those of its ancestors.